 I’m a huge fan of wooden wicks!
 Just know that wooden wicks need to be soaked in oil or some sort of burning agent or they won’t burn well (I learned this the hard way).
 Otherwise, they look great and make for really gift-worthy candles.

 How do I get the wax off the hidden crystal when I’m done?

 Smooth crystals should clean off pretty easily with just some dish soap and a paper towel.
 But for rougher, more natural crystals, you might need to boil the stone to remove the wax.

 I’m not sure how boiling will affect the crystal, but I can guarantee that most crystals purchased online (like on Amazon, for instance) have seen far worse!

 - 8-ounce glass jars

-- Pour out any excess, set the jars upside down on a baking tray lined with wax paper and let dry for at least 45 minutes.
+- Pour out any excess, set the jars upside down on a baking tray lined with wax paper. and let them dry for at least 45 minutes.
 Then bake at 225ºF for 1 hour.

-- After the jars have cooled, slowly melt the soy wax chips (I melt mine in an old 16-ounce glass jar in the microwave, checking often).
-Secure the wick to the bottom of the jar with a drop of wax and carefully place your crystal next to the wick.
-Once the wax is completely melted add essential oils and stir.
-Then pour into the jar and let it sit until the wax hardens.
-Trim wick if needed.
+- After the jars have cooled, slowly melt the soy wax chips (I melt mine in an old 16-ounce glass jar in the microwave, checking often.).
+Secure the wick to the bottom of the jar with a drop of wax, and carefully place your crystal next to the wick.
+Once the wax is completely melted, add essential oils and stir.
+Then pour the mixture into the jar and let it sit until the wax hardens.
+Trim the wick if needed.